Commercial Property Insurance Overview

 Read your policy carefully!
 Insurance policies differ between insurance companies so you must review your own contract.
 Insurance policies do not cover everything, read the exclusions.
 Also, there are limitations on certain types of property.
 Talk to your agent about additional coverage.

 Keep a copy of your important documents in another location!
-In the event your documents are destroyed, you would have copies of all your important documents including receipts you may need to settle a claim with your insurance company.
+In the event your documents are destroyed, you would have copies including receipts you may need to settle a claim with your insurance company.

 - ONLINE: Get Insurance Help